abdo224/Github_dashboard/README.md

 2. clone this repo : git clone https://github.com/abdo224/Github_dashboard.git
 3. go to mysite directory and chnage the mode of the script file : sudo chmod +x script.sh
 4. run the script file : ./script.sh
-5. run docker ps to show the running containers
+5. run docker ps to show all running containers